 - Disability studies

 - Sports journalism

 Requirements of an individualized major

-Creating an individualized major begins by forming a faculty committee with professors from at least two different disciplines.
+Creating an individualized major begins by forming a faculty committee of three professors from at least two different disciplines.
 Under their guidance, you determine the required courses for your major, including a capstone experience.

 Creating your own major does not change the degree you earn—as long as you complete all of the general education requirements, you will graduate with a Bachelor of Arts.
 Or if you choose, you can earn a Bachelor of Special Studies.

 Adding another major

 If you pursue an individualized major, you still have the option to seek a second major.
 And the flexibility of the One Course At A Time curriculum allows you to change direction mid-semester, so if you discover a new interest, you don’t have to wait to change gears.